ARMED: Moral decision-making among military personnel and civilians

-The ARMED study examines how soldiers and civilians determine the appropriate course of action when faced with a moral dilemma.
+The ARMED study examines how military personnel and civilians determine the appropriate course of action when faced with a moral dilemma.

 Introduction